rasbt/python-machine-learning-book-2nd-edition/docs/errata/README.md

 ![](./images/pg221.png)

 pg.
+283

+The documentation of `joblib` has recently moved to a new webpage and previous address (http://pythonhosted.org/joblib/) is no longer valid.
+The new web address for the documentation is https://joblib.readthedocs.io.

+pg.
 340

 The second paragraph (right under the equation) starts with "Here, x is the feature ..."
 Instead of "x" it should be "x_i" ("x" with a subscript "i")